Taiyi Zhenren: Taiyi Jiuku Tianzun

+It is generally believed that the Taiyi Jiuku Tianzun is an incarnation of Yuanshi Tianzun.
+Yuanshi Tianzun used his own Nine-Yang essence to transform into Taiyi Tianzun to save all living beings.
+Another interpretation suggests that this deity is the same as the King Father of the East (東王公), born from the essence of the sun.

+As a historical figure

+Taiyi Zhenren, believed to be a historical figure named Yang Su, was born in Shuitou, Nan'an County.
+He was a renowned physician and Taoist during the late Tang dynasty, well-versed in the techniques of Qihuang (岐黄), a form of traditional Chinese medicine.
+He famously used "silk pulse diagnosis" to cure Ren Neiming, the wife of the contemporary ruler Wang Shenzhi.
+In recognition of this, Wang Shenzhi honored him with the title "Taiyi Zhenren".

+The benevolent actions of Taiyi Zhenren, providing medical help in Fujian, continue to benefit the people of Nan'an.
+Therefore, he is also known as the "True Physician Immortal".
+During the Song dynasty, the Neo-Confucian scholar Zhu Xi is said to have composed a couplet in his honor while lecturing in Nan'an.
+The couplet, inscribed on the Yang Clan Ancestral Hall in Guanqiao and the Zhenren Temple in Putou, praised Yang Su's virtue, talent, and outstanding medical skills, as well as his contributions to flood control and dam construction for the welfare of the people.

-In fiction
+In Fengshen Yanyi

-In Fengshen Bang, Taiyi Zhenren is the renowned teacher of Nezha, the celestial being destined to bring peace back to the Zhou Dynasty.
-Taiyi Zhenren is stationed atop Mount Champion and instructed Nezha to stay at Old Pond Pass - the place he had been born.
+According to Fengshen Yanyi, Taiyi Zhenren is the renowned teacher of Nezha, the celestial being destined to bring peace back to the Zhou dynasty.
+Taiyi Zhenren is stationed atop Mount Champion and instructed Nezha to stay at Old Pond Pass – the place he had been born.
 After Nezha experienced great trouble with Ao Guang and went fleeing back to him, Taiyi Zhenren would at first be seen in deep thought; Zhenren would soon draw an "invisible juju" along his back however—as to give him a safe passage to heaven through invisibility.

 After Nezha created further issues with stone spirit Shiji Niangniang, Taiyi Zhenren would soon be seen face to face with her in front of Taiyi Zhenren's cave which Nezha retreated into for protection.
 After having no choice but to be rid of Shiji Niangniang, he would start off by disabling the silk scarf which she stole from Nezha, and then trap her within his Nine-dragon-fire-net.
 While trapped in this net, Taiyi Zhenren summoned several dragons which unleashed a large volley of fire into the net; instantly killing Shiji and turning her back into her original form as a molten rock.